Best mirrorless cameras iMore 2021

 - The best resolution: Sony a7R IV

 Sony has innovated faster than any brand in the mirrorless space.
-The Sony a7 III has been out since mid-2018 and remains the best mirrorless camera on the market.
-That's how good it is.
-The a7 III features a 24.2-megapixel full-frame sensor, 693 phase-detection points, image stabilization, a silent and mechanical shutter, and a bright LCD monitor.
+The Sony a7 III has been out since mid-2018, and though it's due for a refresh, it remains one of the best mirrorless cameras on the market.
+The a7 III features a 24.2MP full-frame sensor, 693 phase-detection points, IBIS, and a bright LCD monitor.
 The Sony a7 III is ideal for various shooting styles and an affordable way to move from crop sensor to full-frame.
 Because it's been out for a spell, you can also deck yourself out with some of the best accessories for Sony cameras without spending too much.

 Lots of megapixels: Nikon Z7

 If you're looking for a camera brand that's earned its stars and stripes, you can't do much better than Nikon.
-The Z7 is a 45.7-megapixel powerhouse, and one of the best mirrorless cameras put out in recent years.
-This lightweight model shoots 4K video, has a customizable menu, and colors so accurate you won't believe your eyes.
+The Z7 II is Nikon's newest flagship, but the original Z7 is still the better bargain, thanks to software updates.
+The Z7 is a 45.7-megapixel powerhouse and one of the best mirrorless cameras put out in recent years.
+This lightweight model shoots 4K video, has a customizable menu and colors so accurate you won't believe your eyes.

 A Canon masterprice: Canon EOS R6